Ijebu people

-The Ìjẹ̀bú people are a Yoruba subgroup hailing from Nigeria.
+The Ìjẹ̀bú people are a Yoruboid group hailing from Nigeria.
 The majority are located in the southwest of the country, in the states of Lagos and Ogun.
-The Ijebu people speak the Ijebu dialect of the Yoruba language.
+The Ijebu people speak the Ijebu the language.
 The number of Ijebus is estimated at over 3 million.

 Description

-The Ijebu share boundaries on the north with the Ibadan, on the west with the Egba and on the east with the Ilaje, all of which are other subgroups of the Yoruba.
-The Ijebus are one of the most populous of all of the subgroups of the broader Yoruba ethnic group. and were allegedly the first Yoruba sub-ethnic group to establish relations with the Europeans in the 15th century.
+The Ijebus share boundaries on the north with the Ibadan, on the west with the Egba and on the east with the Ilaje, all of which are Yoruboid.
+The Ijebus are one of the most populous of all of the subgroups of the broader Yoruba ethnic group. and were allegedly the first Yoruboid group to establish relations with the Europeans in the 15th century.
 The Ijebus, though split into various divisions (including Ijebu Ode, Ijebu Ogbo, Ijebu Igbo and Ijebu Remo), see themselves as united Ijebus.
 The Ijebu people are known for the trade and production of very tasty cassava flakes (popularly known as Garri).

 History

-The Ijebu people, like other Yoruba peoples, trace their origins to Ilé Ifẹ̀, but not necessarily to Oduduwa.
-The Ijebus are said to have first come to their current home from rather Ancient Egypt or Southern Arabia, and have settled in their currently location some time around 1,000-2,000 years ago.
+The Ijebu people, like other Yoruboid peoples, trace their origins to Ilé Ifẹ̀, but not necessarily to Oduduwa.
+The Ijebus are said to have first come to their current home from rather Ancient Egypt, and have settled in their currently location some time around 1,000-2,000 years ago.
 It is also believed that the grave of Queen Sheba is located in Ijebuland.
 The traditional head of the Ijebu kingdom is the Awujale.
 He and the Òsùgbó, a group of notable elders that choose the Awujale and inform him on how to handle situations, are the dominant powers in the kingdom.